o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-linux.md

 ### Build configuration

 1. **Debug** - Provides the maximum level of debugging support.
-Optimizations including function inlining will be avoided, making it easier to trace code.
+Optimizations, including function inlining, will be avoided, making it easier to trace code.
 Some compilers may disable stack overflow or other memory protection runtime checks, making this the best build configuration for inspecting certain types of bugs affecting the stack.
 In supported IDEs, this also enables "Edit and continue" support.

 1. **Profile** - Offers debugging symbol support, but optimizations are enabled (equivalent to clang `-O2`, non-aggressive optimizations).
 This is the recommended profile for daily workflows, as it's the most representative of a release build but with symbols enabled.